Compare ETS

 Instrument type: Price-based instrument

 Functioning: The Shanghai Environment and Energy Exchange implements a system of limits on price increases and decreases for trading over the exchange.
 For listed trading (the maximum volume for a single transaction does not exceed 100,000 tCO2e), this is 10% above or below the reference price (the closing price of the previous trading day).
-For block trading (with minimum transaction volume of 100,000 tCO2e), this is 30% above or below the reference price.
+For block trading (minimum transaction volume of 100,000 tCO2e), this is 30% above or below the reference price.
 Only transactions within this price range can be successfully completed on the exchange.
-It also sets the maximum position limit for the different market participants: the sum of their annual allocated allowances plus 1 MtCO2 for compliance entities, 1 MtCO2for institutional investors, and 50,000 tCO2 for natural persons.
+It also sets the maximum position limit for the different market participants: the sum of their annual allocated allowances plus 1 MtCO2 for compliance entities, 1 MtCO2 for institutional investors, and 50,000 tCO2 for natural persons.

 Other Information

-Acts as the national competent authority setting the rules and overseeing the system, jointly with other national regulators.
+Ministry of Ecology and Environment (MEE): Acts as the national competent authority setting the rules and overseeing the system, jointly with other national regulators.

-Provincial-level MEE subsidiaries: Oversee the implementation of the ETS, including identifying covered entities, organizing MRV, hiring verifiers, calculating allowance, managing provincial registry account, oversee compliance.
+Provincial-level MEE subsidiaries: Oversee the implementation of the ETS, including identifying covered entities, organizing MRV, hiring verifiers, calculating allowance, managing provincial registry account, and oversee compliance.

 Municipal-level authorities: Responsible for managing covered entities directly.